Fallen-Breath/remap/README.md

 - Fix `WARN: Failed to initialize native filesystem for Windows` warnings
 - Mute intellij platform logger for those `WARN: The registry key 'xxx' accessed, but not loaded yet` warnings
-- Add field `enableMessageCollector` to Transformer as a switch to the PrintingMessageCollector configuration
+- Add field `enableMessageCollector` to Transformer, which works as a switch to the PrintingMessageCollector configuration, to get rip of those `v: Loading modules: [...]` messages

 ### Remap
 To support multiple Minecraft versions with the ReplayMod, a preprocessor is used which transforms source code to compile against different Minecraft versions.